Refugees and terrorists.

 Unfortunately, Audrey’s is one of the few positive voices I’ve heard during this crisis.
 The following redacted images are from sources on Facebook.
 I in no way endorse or condone the messages conveyed by these items.

 So let me get this straight.
-Muslims reside in every country, so we should nuke every country?
-Or just the ones known to harbor terrorist cells.
-For one thing, we might as well walk up to the doors of the surrounding nuclear powers and ask them to nuke us for contaminating their nations.
+Muslims reside in every country, so should anti-Islamists nuke every country?
+Or just the ones known to harbor terrorist cells?
+For one thing, we might as well walk up to the doors of the surrounding nuclear powers and ask them to nuke us in retaliation for contaminating their nations.
 Not to mention what would happen to the ecosystem worldwide, because we have even bigger nukes than we dropped on Hiroshima and Nagasaki.
 Not to mention that we were the only reasonably viable nuclear power.
-Not to mention that would be all the excuse ISIL, North Korea, Iran would need to retaliate.
+Not to mention that would be all the excuse ISIL, North Korea, Iran, or any other global nuclear-capable power or regime would need to retaliate.

 And it get’s even <sarcasm> better </sarcasm>…

 So, Saudis are to blame for a Belgian terrorist slaughtering Parisian citizens?
-Have you even met someone from Saudi Arabia?
-Or Iran?
-Or Iraq?
-Or any of the surrounding nations?
-I may not be of that culture, but anyone I have met who does come from there has been fantastic company, including any that may happen to have been Muslim.
+I would unabashedly assert that this individual would have any intimate knowledge of the cultures of these nations or personally know anyone from there.
+Now, I may not be of these cultures, but anyone I have met who does come from there has been fantastic company, including any that may happen to have been Muslim.
 It doesn’t mean we see eye to eye on a lot of things, but on a lot of things we do, and I’ve never once been mistreated or condescended to by any of them.

-This is not to deny that there are people out there who would murder for their faith.
-But there are also those who would murder for nothing.
-It says more about what is inside a person than what religion they follow, and although I think both factors are important, they work in tandem.
+This is not to deny that there are people out there who would murder for their faith, but there are also those who would murder for nothing.
+It says more about what is inside a person than what religion they follow, and although I think both factors are important and work in tandem.
 One person full of rage can pursue Islam as a means to destroy the world, and a peaceful person can pursue Islam as a way of peace.
 That doesn’t mean I accept every tenet of Islam as truth, so don’t mistake love or compassion for agreeance, but both things have happened with Islam as much as they have happened with Christianity during and immediately following the Crusades, at the beginning of the reformation, and in Salem, not to mention the many cults that have cropped up over the millennia.
-Bear in mind that “the untaught and unstable distort […] the Scriptures, to their own destruction.”
+Bear in mind that “the untaught and unstable distort […] the Scriptures, to their own destruction” (2 Peter 3:15-17).
 And this passage is referring to Christianity, not Islam, meaning that we are just as susceptible to interpreting anything we read through our own issues, biases, sins, and instabilities.
+Not only this, but we are just as susceptible to violence.
+Look no further than the words of Paul the apostle himself, the writer of the majority of the New Testament (1 Corinthians 15:9-10).

 I can admit when I’ve posted a mistaken statement.
 So, there you have it—the Boston bombers were in fact refugees.— Audrey Assad (@audreyassad) November 17, 2015

 The simple fact is that in the wake of the movement of Syrian refugees, ISIL follows.
-But it’s not just because of refugees.
+But it is reductionistic to blame terrorism on refugees.
+The existence of refugees is not the problem.
 ISIL would be moving regardless of whether or not refugees were in the mix.
 Terrorists terrorize, and they find a way to do it wherever they can, and taking down refugees with them, causing them more grief in their perpetual displacement, simply adds to their self-defined victory.
-Make no mistake: before the Western “Christian” world was ever attacked, they turned first toward their own countrymen.
-It is the war within Syria that has led the the displacement of so many battered souls.
-In overzealous American nationalism, don’t forget the common struggles all of our kind has endured, nor neglect what you can do about it.
-And do not pretend that the problems of America are greater than the problems of the world.
-We are equally blind to our privileges and poverty.
+Make no mistake: before the “Christian” western world was ever attacked, they turned first toward their own countrymen.
+It is the war within Syria that has led to the displacement of so many battered souls.
+In overzealous American nationalism, don’t forget the common struggles all of our kind has endured, nor neglect what you can do about it, and do not pretend that the problems of America are greater than the problems of the world.
+We are equally blind to our privileges and poverty as we are to the problems of the world.

-As for the whole “put veterans first” thing, yes, ideally, that would have been taken care of long ago.
-But it hasn’t.
-And now we have a brand new problem.
+As for the whole “put veterans first” issue that has been raised over this debacle: yes, ideally, that would have been taken care of long ago, but it hasn’t, and now we have a brand new problem.
 The unfortunate truth is that both problems exist irrespective of “who got there first.”
 The world is full of evil, and evil does not care who you are or where you came from or what you might have contributed to the world.
 Evil will continue to chase humankind until the day of the Lord.
 Both groups of people need help, even if we have failed miserably up to this point.

-So, all being said, let’s say we accept the refugees into our country.
+So, all being said, let’s say we accept the refugees into the United States.
 Probably some terrorists are going to find their way in.

 But, let’s say we reject the refugees.
-Refugees suffer more, and the terrorists are still with them.
+Refugees suffer more, and the terrorists are still with them, probably traveling to terrorize another nation with the goodwill to open their doors to the suffering.

 No matter which path is chosen, the refugees suffer.